abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Cipher suites
 Implementations should support AES-256 based ciphers from the TLS suites.

-SPMA implementations should consider supporting ciphers similar to below which enable authentication and identification without use of trusted certificates.
+Redfish implementations should consider supporting ciphers similar to below which enable authentication and identification without use of trusted certificates.

 	 TLS_PSK_WITH_AES_256_GCM_SHA384
      TLS_DHE_PSK_WITH_AES_256_GCM_SHA384